KeltonMVP/rules/docs/factions/peaceful/taxi.en.md

 Failure to provide evidence in cases of complaints regarding [<span style="color:var(--pink);">/cancel taxi</span>] without valid reason will result in <span style="color:red;">Faction Warn</span> sanction.

-<span style="color:var(--pink);">5.8</span> Taxi members reserve the right to stop at a Pay'n'Spray (PNS) on the way to the client's desired destination, based only on clear evidence showing smoke coming out of the driven taxi.
+<span style="color:var(--pink);">5.8.1</span> Taxi members reserve the right to stop at a Pay'n'Spray (PNS) on the way to the client's desired destination, based only on clear evidence showing smoke coming out of the driven taxi.
 You are not allowed to detour to reach a Pay'n'Spray or do so without concrete evidence (<span style="color:red;">sanction: Faction Warn</span>).

+<span style="color:var(--pink);">5.8.2</span> Taxi members reserve the right to stop at a gas station or at someone who can offer refill, on the way to the client's desired destination, based only on clear evidence showing the fuel level being on red (under 30%) of the driven taxi.
+You are not allowed to detour to reach refill location or do so without concrete evidence (<span style="color:red;">sanction: Faction Warn</span>).

 <span style="color:var(--pink);">5.9</span> Taxi members are obligated not to start moving until the client has entered the vehicle and until they have provided a final destination or a landmark (if the taxi driver has illegally parked the taxi, they may park legally in the nearest possible spot, but only after the client has entered) (<span style="color:red;">sanction: Faction Warn</span>).